usds/justice40-tool/data/data-pipeline/data_pipeline/comparison_tool/README.md

 - COMPARATOR_COLUMN: the name of the column that has a boolean (*must be TRUE / FALSE*) for whether or not the tract is prioritized.
 You provide this!
 - DEMOGRAPHIC_COLUMNS: list, demographic columns from another file that you'd like to include in the analysis.
 - DEMOGRAPHIC_FILE: the file that has the census demographic information.
 This name suggests, in theory, that you've run our pipeline and are using the ACS output -- but any file with `GEOID10_TRACT` as the field with census tract IDs will work.
-- GEOID_COLUMN: this tells the code where you're storing tract IDs.
-It must always be in a column named `GEOID10_TRACT`
 - OUTPUT_DATA_PATH: where you want the output to be.
 Convention: output + folder named of data source.
 Note that the folder name of the data source gets read as the "data name" for some of the outputs.
 - SCORE_COLUMN: CEJST score boolean name column name.
 - SCORE_FILE: CEJST full score file.
 This requires that you've run our pipeline, but in theory,  the downloaded file should also work, provided the columns are named appropriately.